LewisIsWorking/PathWarsWiki/Writerside/topics/Golarion-Lore-The-Spoiler-Free-Version.md

 ## Asmodeus.

-The
+The Archfiend.
-Archfiend
-Dark Prince
+Dark Prince.
-The First
+The First.
-God-Fiend
+God-Fiend.
-King of Hell
+King of Hell.
-Lord of Darkness
+Lord of Darkness.
-Lord of Hell
+Lord of Hell.
-Lord of the Pit
+Lord of the Pit.
-Master of Witches
+Master of Witches.
-Prince of Darkness
+Prince of Darkness.
-Prince of Devils
+Prince of Devils.
-Prince of Hell
+Prince of Hell.
-Prince of Law
+Prince of Law.
-Ruler of Hell
+Ruler of Hell.

 1. Hell
 2. Tyranny